 BIO 4461, 4462 RESEARCH: ECOLOGY

 Four hours.
-Prerequisite: permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. Students will learn basic techniques in ecological research, and design and carry out research in ecology.
-Gen Ed: EC-C
+Prerequisite: BIO 4460 or permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. Students will learn basic techniques in ecological research, and design and carry out research in ecology.